 What if I do not have minimum coverage in Florida?

 If you do not carry the minimum coverage required by the law in Florida, there are multiple penalties you can face, including fines of $150-$500 and suspension of your driver’s license for three years for the first offense.

-You will have to pay a reinstatement fee and show the department certified proof of full liability insurance on form SR-22 for three years from the original suspension to get your driving privileges reinstated.
+You must pay a reinstatement fee and show the department certified proof of full liability insurance on form SR-22 for three years from the original suspension to reinstate your driving privileges.

 – Michelle Megna contributed to this story.